Hermine kicks up stiff winds in Northeast US

 Story highlights

-- Hermine meanders off northeastern US as wind slams Massachusetts
+- Hermine meanders off northeastern US as its winds slam Massachusetts

 - Cruise ship passengers reel from a wild ride in rough seas